louisalder/Tech-Support-Tools/README.md

 1. Open the program as an administrator
 2. When the command prompt opens, type in 1 to initilise the program
 3. Check the application directory and look for the config.txt file
-4. Copy the file onto a machine with internet connection if the machine you are using doesn't have access and send to relevent techsupport team
+4. Copy the file onto a machine with internet connection if the machine you are using doesn't have access, and send to relevent techsupport team